Diamond anvil cell: Measuring pressure

 The two main pressure scales used in static high-pressure experiments are X-ray diffraction of a material with a known equation of state and measuring the shift in ruby fluorescence lines.
 The first began with NaCl, for which the compressibility has been determined by first principles in 1968.
-The major pitfall of this method of measuring pressure is that you need X-rays.
+The major pitfall of this method of measuring pressure is that the use of X-rays is required.
 Many experiments do not require X-rays and this presents a major inconvenience to conduct both the intended experiment and a diffraction experiment.
 In 1971, the NBS high pressure group was set in pursuit of a spectroscopic method for determining pressure.
 It was found that the wavelength of ruby fluorescence emissions change with pressure; this was easily calibrated against the NaCl scale.

 Once pressure could be generated and measured it quickly became a competition for which cells can go the highest.
 The need for a reliable pressure scale became more important during this race.
 Shock-wave data for the compressibilities of Cu, Mo, Pd, and Ag were available at this time and could be used to define equations of states up to Mbar pressure.
 Using these scales these pressures were reported:

 Both methods are continually refined and in use today.
 However, the ruby method is less reliable at high temperature.
 Well defined equations of state are needed when adjusting temperature and pressure, two parameters that affect the lattice parameters of materials.